 Brown et al (2013) Central orexin (hypocretin) 2 receptor antagonism reduces ethanol self-administration, but not cue-conditioned ethanol-seeking, in ethanol-preferring rats.
 Int.J.Neuropsychopharmacol.
 16 2067 PMID: 23601187

 Do you know of a great paper that uses TCS OX2 29 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for TCS OX2 29